Texas Tech University deploys Career Success Program to help students align academic and career planning

 Research indicates that LinkedIn profiles with candidate photos are seen as more credible and more competent than those without.
 In a journal article entitled, “Social presence on LinkedIn: Perceived Credibility and Interpersonal Attractiveness Based on User Profile Picture,” researchers concluded that candidates with incomplete profiles appear to be at risk of missing opportunities while candidates with complete profiles, including a photo, seem to be far more likely to be considered for hiring.”
 3

 Figure 2.
-Percentage of Students Completing and Customizing Assets in Career Success Program (n=931)
+Percentage of Students Completing and Customizing Assets in Pearson Career Success (n=931)

-Career Success Program enables us to evaluate students’ progress as they progressively build a personal brand and infuse their academic understanding with employer-ready skills and demonstrated accomplishments.
+Pearson Career Success enables us to evaluate students’ progress as they progressively build a personal brand and infuse their academic understanding with employer-ready skills and demonstrated accomplishments.

 The Student Experience